ricpacca/deaddrop/README.md

 ## Description of the covert channel

-We started our implementation using the ideas explained in the paper [C5: Cross-Cores Cache Covert Channel][c5] by
+~We started our implementation using the ideas explained in the paper [C5: Cross-Cores Cache Covert Channel][c5] by
 C. Maurice et al. presented at DIMVA 2015.
-The covert channel described in that paper works in three steps:
+The covert channel described in that paper works in three steps:~

-1. The receiver probes one set of lines repeatedly: the access is fast because the data is in its L1 (and the LLC by inclusive feature) cache.
+1. ~The receiver probes one set of lines repeatedly: the access is fast because the data is in its L1 (and the LLC by inclusive feature) cache.~
-2. The sender fills the LLC, thus evicting the set of the receiver from the LLC and its private L1 cache.
+2. ~The sender fills the LLC, thus evicting the set of the receiver from the LLC and its private L1 cache.~
-3. The receiver probes the same set: the access is slow because the data must be retrieved from RAM.
+3. ~The receiver probes the same set: the access is slow because the data must be retrieved from RAM.~

-However, this covert channel had two limitations:
+~However, this covert channel had two limitations:~

-1. It achieved a maximum speed of only about ~161 Bytes/second, since it required the sender to evict the entire LLC.
+1. ~It achieved a maximum speed of only about 161 Bytes/second, since it required the sender to evict the entire LLC.~
-2. It was easily susceptible to transmission errors.
+2. ~It was easily susceptible to transmission errors.~

-We fixed the aforementioned limitations by:
+~We fixed the aforementioned limitations by:~

-1. Making the sender evict (in our case flush) only a small fraction of the LLC, precisely a set of addresses whose cache set index is `0`.
+1. ~Making the sender evict (in our case flush) only a small fraction of the LLC, precisely a set of addresses whose cache set index is `0`.
 The receiver will also only probe addresses with the same property.
-This allowed us to considerably speed up the covert channel.
+This allowed us to considerably speed up the covert channel.~
-2. Adding synchronization between sender and receiver, so to prevent transmission errors.
+2. ~Adding synchronization between sender and receiver, so to prevent transmission errors.~

+Recently, we learned that our covert channel actually works because of Flush+Reload.
+Our sender and receiver share memory because of demand paging.
+When the buffers are allocated in both processes, they are mapped to the zero page by the OS (until initialization).
+Since we never initialize the contents of the buffers, they are effectively the same as shared memory.

 ## Extensions implemented